Probing the weak mixing angle at high energies at the LHC and HL-LHC: Theoretical predictions

 We compute our theoretical predictions using a hybrid EW scheme with $(\alphamsbar,\sstmsbar,\mZ)$ as input parameters, where $\alphamsbar$ and $\sstmsbar$ are renormalized in the $\MSbar$ scheme and $\mZ$ in the on-shell one.
 In the present study, the running parameters are calculated from the corresponding $\beta$ functions at $\mathcal{O}(\alpha)$ with decoupling of the $\PW$-boson and top-quark for $\mu < \mW$ and $\mu < m_{\rm top}$, respectively.
 The $\mathcal{O}(\alpha)$ threshold correction to the running parameters for $\mu=\mW$ is set to zero as it cancels the similar discontinuity appearing at the same perturbative order in the counterterms corresponding to the electric charge and the sine of the weak-mixing angle\footnote{The higher-order corrections to the running of $\alphamsbar$ and $\sstmsbar$ described in Ref.~\cite{Erler:2004in} are also available as options in the code, as well as the threshold corrections at $\mathcal{O}(\alpha)$ and $\mathcal{O}(\alpha^2)$ for $\mu=\mW$ and $\mu=m_{t}$, respectively.}.
 This scheme has been introduced into an upgraded version \cite{Chiesa:in-prep} of the $\textsc{Z\_ew-BMNNPV}$ process~\cite{Barze:2013fru}, within the $\powheg$~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} MC event generator framework.
 Having $\sstmsbar$ as a direct input, we can generate templates consistently at LO as well as NLO EW precision level by varying the $\MSbar$\, parameter to be determined, analogously to the case of the scheme with $\ssteff$~\cite{Chiesa:2019nqb} as an input parameter.

-The MC predictions are generated at NLO plus parton shower in QCD and include NLO virtual weak corrections (i.e. excluding photonic corrections, which are separately gauge invariant and not necessary for the present study).
+The MC predictions are generated at NLO plus parton shower in QCD and include NLO virtual weak corrections, excluding photonic corrections, which are separately gauge invariant.
+The parton-level events are interfaced to $\pythia.307$~\cite{Sjostrand:2014zea} to include the effect of parton showering, underlying event, hadronization and QED radiation from quarks.
+The other photonic corrections, namely QED final-state radiation from leptons (FSR) and initial-final interference (IFI), are not included in the present study\footnote{The QED FSR and IFI, together with the QED radiation from quarks, are separately gauge invariant.}.
+The largest effect of QED corrections comes from QED FSR, which however becomes negligible due to the chosen event selection of Born-level leptons.
+The remaining contributions from QED radiation from quark and IFI are small, reaching at most $1\%$ for dilepton invariant masses between $1500\,\GeV$ and $5000\,\GeV$\footnote{This has been checked with the NLO calculation implemented in the POWHEG-BOX code, where the contributions from initial and final state radiation have been separately switched on.}.
+The uncertainty associated with the inclusion of QED radiation from quarks can be conservatively calculated by squaring the magnitude of the corresponding contribution, which is deemed negligible for the present analysis.
 The matrix elements are computed with factorisation and renormalization scales set to $\mu_R=\mu_F=\mll$ and convoluted with the \verb|NPDF31_nnlo_as_0118_hessian|~\cite{nnpdf31} PDF set.
 The complex-mass scheme~\cite{Denner:2006ic} is used to treat the unstable $\PZ$-boson propagator in a gauge-invariant manner.
-The parton-level events are interfaced to $\pythia.307$~\cite{Sjostrand:2014zea} to include the effect of parton showering, underlying event and hadronization.

 The input EW parameters for the generation of the nominal pseudo-data events are set to their $\MSbar$ values at $\mZ$.
 Templates are generated assuming the SM running of $\alphamsbar$, while in each $\mll$ bin the initial condition for the running of $\sstmsbar$ corresponding to the starting scale $\mu=\mllhat$ ($\mllhat$ being the center of the dilepton invariant-mass bin) are set to the expected SM value $\pm0.01$, in order to probe the sensitivity to $\sstmsbar$.
 In each $\mll$ bin, $10^9$ MC events are generated.
 The values of the EW parameters used in each $\mllhat$ bin are reported in \mytab{tab:EW parameters used in templates generation}.